sarat1kyan/suDROID/README.md

 3. Navigate to the repo directory
 4. Plug your Android device via USB cable
 5. Take a cup of coffee, tee maybe beer or wine (why not)
-6. Run the script as sudo (sudo ./sudroid.sh)
+6. Run the script as sudo/administrator (sudo ./sudroid.sh) (run as asdimistrator sudroid.bat)
 7. Relax until you get the Done! message.
 8. Unplug your Android device
 9. Enjoy